-Hawaii may be widely known as one of the most sought after tropical destinations in the world, but, contrary to popular belief, it’s not every day the sun is out on the islands.
+Hawaii may be widely known as one of the most sought after tropical destinations in the world but contrary to popular belief, it’s not every day that the sun is out on the islands.
 In facet, there are four travel seasons of Hawaii.

-Just like other tropical locations around the world, Hawaii has the wet and dry seasons as well.
-The two main seasons in Hawaii are summer (Kau) which happens during May to October, and winter (Hooilo) that stretches from November to April.
+Just like other tropical locations around the world, this state has the wet and dry seasons as well.
+The two main seasons here are summer (Kau) which happens during May to October, and winter (Hooilo) that stretches from November to April.

 Traveling to Hawaii During Summer: